kiwi-src/tiny-xgboost/README_MATH.md

     w_optimal += t
     w_last = w_last + t
 ```
-Each iteration of the XGBoost only performs one iteration in order to compute `w_optimal`.
+Each iteration in XGBoost only performs one Newton iteration for computing `w_optimal`.

 ### Example
 ```Python